paritosh-08/notekeeper/readme.md

 # Notekeeper using Haskell

-This project aims at building a web app [notekeeper](https://haskell-at-work.com/episodes/2018-04-09-your-first-web-application-with-spock.html) problems using Haskell.
-The project is built using [cabal](https://www.haskell.org/cabal/#install-upgrade), so make sure you have cabal installed before using this.
+This project aims at building a web app [notekeeper](https://haskell-at-work.com/episodes/2018-04-09-your-first-web-application-with-spock.html) using Haskell.
+The project is built using [cabal](https://www.haskell.org/cabal/#install-upgrade) and [Spock](https://www.spock.li/), so make sure you have cabal installed before using this (Spock will be installed during the process).
 Lets dive into the installation process (I am assumiung you have already installed cabal)

 ## Installation
 The process is pretty simple, you need to follow the following steps to get started: